Arum pictum

 Arum pictum is a plant of the arum family (Araceae).
-It is the basal species of the genus Arum, and is its only autumn-flowering plant.
+It is sister to all other species in the genus Arum, and is its only autumn-flowering member of the genus.

 Description

 It is the only autumn-flowering plant of its genus.

 Distribution and habitat

 The plant is native to the western Mediterranean in the Balearic Islands, Corsica, Sardinia, and Tuscany.

 Taxonomy

 Arum pictum is the basal species of the genus Arum.